mamox017/job-board/README.md

-# Updated version!
+# (OLD) Updated version!
 (Bootstrap, Firebase, Javascript)
 This verison of the project is old and discontinued!
 Check out the new version at the following links:
 - https://github.com/mamox017/jb
 - https://thejobboard.now.sh